2019/2020 Komen Memorial

 Project Director: Tammy Pruitt Phone: (630) 892-4355 E-Mail: email@example.com

-Grant Title: Screening Mammograms for Women in Need
+Grant Title: Breast Cancer Screening for Women in Need

 Grant Title: Screening Mammograms

-The project will provide free screening services for 60 low income, uninsured women.
-Eligible women may be referred to the program through many venues, including self-referral and referral by health care providers.
+The project provides free screening services for 30 low income, uninsured women.
+Eligible women are referred to the program through self-referral and referral by health care providers.
 There will be intensive collaboration with participating health care agencies and ongoing efforts to recruit new providers.
-The IBCCP coalition group which consists of several agencies in the three county area meets every three months to identify and problem solve ways to increase the number of women who receive screening services.
-The project’s evaluation information will be compiled on a comprehensive electronic spreadsheet to track the accomplishment of the defined goals.
-This project is a vital part of meeting our organization’s mission with collaboration with multiple agencies in Winnebago, Boone, and DeKalb Counties.
-With early detection, diagnosis, and treatment for breast cancer, the program will improve the health of the community by enhancing quality of life.
+The IBCCP coalition group, which consists of several agencies in the three county area, meets every three months to identify and problem solve ways to increase the number of women who receive screening services.
+The project’s evaluation information will be compiled on a comprehensive electronic spreadsheet, to track the accomplishment of the defined goals.
+This project is a vital part of meeting our organizations mission, and collaborations with multiple agencies in Winnebago, Boone and Dekalb counties.
+With early detection, diagnosis, and treatment for breast cancer, the program will improve the health of the communities, by enhancing the quality of life of its residents.